MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/fsutil-tiering.md

 ms.date: 10/16/2017
 ---
 # Fsutil tiering
->Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows 10
+> Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows 10

 Enables management of storage tier functions, such as setting and disabling flags and listing of tiers.